GeminiDRSoftware/FitsStorage/docs/Docker.md

 You do not need the folders listed above for this simplified compose configuration.

 The docker compose does depend on the two docker images `fitsstorageutils:latest` and `fitsimage:latest`.
-You can build these two images by running `docker/scripts/buildfitsstorageutils.sh` and `docker/scripts/buildarchive.sh` respectively.
+You can build these two images by running `FitsStorage/docker/scripts/buildfitsstorageutils.sh` and `FitsStorage/docker/scripts/buildarchive.sh` respectively.
 The images are also available in the container registry in gitlab at `https://gitlab.gemini.edu/DRSoftware/FitsStorage/container_registry`.
+The scripts assume that `FitsStorageDB` and `GeminiCalMgr` are checked out alongside `FitsStorage`.

 ### Scripts